 Building your brand

 The process of choosing a name is something that shouldn’t be underestimated.
-With such a crowded industry it really pays to stand out from the crowd, and investing some time in creating a short, punchy and informative business name could pay dividends in getting yourself noticed online.
+It really pays to stand out, and investing some time in creating a short, punchy and informative business name could pay off in getting yourself noticed online.
 Secondly, as a writer, having a witty brand name informs your future clients about your writing prowess instantly.
 If you’ve thought of a great company name but need some time to pull the other elements of your business together, why not reserve your name so it doesn’t get taken!

-Once you’ve decided on a name, and created a neat and informative website, it’ll be time to ensure that you effectively market yourself to online audiences.
+Once you’ve decided on a name, and created a creative and informative website, it’ll be time to ensure that you effectively market yourself to online audiences.
 There are plenty of freelance platforms where workers are able to set up profiles in order to be found by employers, such as fiverr and UpWork.
 Using platforms such as these sites will allow you to build your portfolio and will expand your client network.

 When you go into the big wide world as a freelance business owner, you have two key options when forming your company: establish yourself as a sole trader, or set up as a limited company.